nephio-project/docs/user-guide/exercises.md

 ```
 </details>

-We also need to configure the nodes for the VLANs we will be using.
+We will also need to configure the nodes for the VLANs.
 Again, this
 will be automated in a future release that addresses node setup and
 inter-cluster networking.
-But for now, you must run a script that creates them
+For now, you must run a script that creates them
 in each of the worker nodes.

 ```bash